italia/eudi-wallet-it-docs/docs/en/relying-party-solution.rst

   * - **state**
     - Unique identifier of the Authorization Request.
   * - **iss**
     - The entity that issued the JWT.
-It will be populated with the Verifier URI
+It will be populated with the Relying Party URI
   * - **iat**
     - The NumericDate representing the time at which the JWT was issued
   * - **exp**